LesFerch/WinSetView/Manual.md

 The 🔍 button is a feature for *technical users* that provides a quick, synchronized view of the folder type's default values in HKLM compared to the current values (if any) set in HKCU by WinSetView.

-Note: For power users who have their own comparison tool installed, such as WinDiff or Beyond Compare, a before/after comparison can be done by going to the Windows Temp directory and comparing the files *WinSetView1.reg* and *WinSetView2.reg*.
+Note: For power users who have their own comparison tool installed, such as WinMerge or Beyond Compare, a before/after comparison can be done by going to the Windows Temp directory and comparing the files *WinSetView1.reg* and *WinSetView2.reg*.

+**Copy (🗐)**

+Click the Copy button to copy the settings for that folder type to the copy buffer.

+**Paste (🖉)**

+Click the Paste button to replace the folder type's settings with the settings in the copy buffer.

 ## Folder Types